qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

-`NewSession` is a stateful object: it holds a new session; when you `validate` it, it will also contain information about its validity (`errors`).
+`NewSession` is a stateful object: it holds a new session.
+After you `validate` it, it will also contain information about its validity in the `errors` property.

-The tests reflect the focus of `NewSession`.
+Its unit tests reflect the focus of `NewSession`.
 A selection of its tests:

 ```javascript
 import { NewSession, aValidNewSession } from '@/domain/new-session'